XXXTentacion discography

-XXXTentacion was an American rapper who released four studio albums (two of which were posthumous releases), one compilation album (which was released posthumously), two mixtapes, four collaborative mixtapes (one of which was a posthumous release), ten extended plays and 29 singles (including eight as a featured artist).
+XXXTentacion was an American rapper, singer-songwriter and record producer who released four studio albums (two of which were posthumous releases), one compilation album (which was released posthumously), two mixtapes, four collaborative mixtapes (one of which was a posthumous release), ten extended plays and 29 singles (including eight as a featured artist).
 As of June 2018, he sold more than 25 million album-equivalent units in the United States.
 XXXTentacion was awarded for sales of over 20 million records by the Recording Industry Association of America (RIAA).
-As of October 2020, he has sold more than 75 million records in the United States.
+As of July 2026, he has 110 million certified sales in the United States.

-Tentacion released his first track "News/Flock" in June 2013 on SoundCloud.
+XXXTentacion released his first track "News/Flock" in June 2013 on SoundCloud.
 His first official mixtape XXX (Unmastered) was released on March 5, 2014, but many tracks were later deleted. e.motion and XXX were his first EPs released on SoundCloud, but they were deleted quickly after being released and their exact tracklists are still unknown.
 Ice Hotel is the first full project that was made available to the public after its original deletion.
 In December 2015, XXXTentacion released his breakthrough single "Look at Me", which received millions of plays on SoundCloud before being re-released through Empire Distribution in February 2017.
 The single peaked at number 34 on the Billboard Hot 100.
 It was later certified Platinum by the Recording Industry Association of America (RIAA).
 In May of the same year, he released his first commercial mixtape Revenge, which peaked at number 28 on the Billboard 200.

 In August 2017, he released his debut studio album 17, which debuted at number 2 on the Billboard 200, with 87,000 album-equivalent units, of which 18,000 were pure sales.
 The album spawned three singles: the gold-certified "Revenge" and the 8× Platinum "Jocelyn Flores" and certified Platinum "Fuck Love" (featuring Trippie Redd).
 The album has also been certified platinum in Canada, Denmark and New Zealand.
 XXXTentacion posthumously won Favourite Soul/R&B Album for 17 at the 2018 American Music Awards.
 In December 2017, he released his tenth EP A Ghetto Christmas Carol.
 In March 2018, he released his second studio album ?, which debuted at number 1 on the Billboard 200, with 131,000 album-equivalent units, with 20,000 pure album sales.
 It was XXXTentacion's only US number-one album during his lifetime.
 The album spawned three singles: "Sad!", certified Diamond, "Changes" and "Moonlight", certified 3× Platinum and 6× Platinum, respectively, by the Recording Industry Association of America (RIAA).
 Following XXXTentacion's death on June 18, 2018, "Sad!" topped the Billboard Hot 100, where XXXTentacion became the first act to earn a posthumous Hot 100 number-one single as a lead artist since The Notorious B.I.G. with "Mo Money Mo Problems" in 1997.